30 Tricky QA Interview Questions and Answers in 2023

 iii.
 Human Resource: Lack of sufficient resources with the required expertise for the project.

 iv.
-System assets: An unfavourable outcome will result from the inability to acquire all necessary resources, including hardware and software tools or licenses.
+System assets: An unfavorable outcome will result from the inability to acquire all necessary resources, including hardware and software tools or licenses.

 v.
 Quality: Product quality will be impacted by multiple factors, such as a lack of resources, a strict delivery timetable, and frequent modifications.